hubmapconsortium/software-docs/docs/apis.md

 ### Search & Index API
 The Search & Index API supports searching and reindexing of HuBMAP metadata and data.
-The /search endpoint returns sets of data entities matching specifi ed queries for Donors, Tissue Samples and Datasets.
+The /search endpoint returns sets of data entities matching specified queries for Donors, Tissue Samples and Datasets.
 The /reindex endpoint is used internally to index new and changed entities, this endpoint is not accessible externally, but only from other APIs that create, update or delete entities.
 - [GitHub](https://github.com/hubmapconsortium/search-api)
 - [Smart API](https://smart-api.info/ui/7aaf02b838022d564da776b03f357158)